thelukester92/swift-engine/README.md

 **This is a work-in-progress!** This engine is in early alpha, which is why there are no instructions as to how it works yet.
 Once all of the core functionality is implemented, some basic instructions will be found here.

-For more information, go to [the devblog for this engine.](http://devblog.lukesterwebdesign.com/)
+For more information, go to [the devblog for this engine.](http://devblog.lukesterwebdesign.com/) My todos and known problems are listed under [issues for this repository.](https://github.com/thelukester92/swift-engine/issues)

 # Feature List